ZackPashkin/CryptoTrackerZack--android-java-app/README.md

-cryptoTrackerZack is an Android app that tracks and displays prices, charts, markets of top crypto currencies.
+CryptoTrackerZack is an Android app that tracks and displays prices, charts, markets of top crypto currencies.
 With option to connect to local server, which code is here <a href="https://github.com/ZackPashkin/node.js-localserver-for-crypto-tracker-android-app-">Local Server</a>